google/nomulus/db/README.md

 *   Copy db/build/resources/test/testcontainer/mount/dump.txt to the golden file (db/src/main/resources/sql/schema/nomulus.golden.sql).
 Diff it against the old version and verify that all changes are expected.
-*   Retrun :db:tests.
+*   Rerun the `:db:test` task.
 This time all tests should pass.

 Relevant files (under db/src/main/resources/sql/schema/):